-As I have said, the therapeutic relationship is very important.
+The therapeutic relationship is very important.
 It can be a life-changing experience for a teenager simply to feel truly heard and supported without judgement or expectation.
 Sandplay engages teenagers and allows them to see themselves as they are, not as they believe themselves to be!
 It helps then to work through issues and enables them to integrate and balance the opposing forces within.

 Current traumas, or trauma that we carry from childhood, will impact heavily on us in adolescence.
 However, even though trauma profoundly influences our lives we often cover it up or hide it deeply within us.
-Sandplay is a safe and non-confrontational way to uncover our traumas, integrate them and, with the non-judgemental support of the therapist, recover from them.
+Sandplay is a safe and non-confrontational way to uncover our traumas, integrate them and, with the non-judgemental support of the therapist, heal from them.

 The psyche will only express what it is able to deal with at a given time.
-It works at it's own speed, and Transpersonal therapy respects this.
+It works at its own speed, and Transpersonal therapy respects this.
 It recognises the depth and many layers of a person, it acknowledges the soul of a person, and allows for the gentle unfolding of traumatic experiences.

 What to expect...

 A session for adolescents generally runs for 40-45 minutes, depending on the individual.
 I suggest an initial program of three sessions.
-Some teenagers can be very resistant to therapy and it may take a few sessions for them to begin to develop trust and for me to gain a deeper understanding of their needs.
+Some teenagers can be very resistant to therapy and it may take a few sessions for them to begin to develop trust and gain a deeper understanding of their needs.
 After the initial program we will meet for a follow-up consultation to discuss whether we think more sessions would be beneficial and the approach that we should take.
 Often parents meet with me for individual sessions to work through their own issues with their children and to learn better ways to deal with particular problems and behaviours.

 If you have any further questions please contact me.